ietf-wg-acme/acme/draft-ietf-acme-acme.md

 either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{!RFC2985}} requesting a subjectAltName extension.

-The server MUST return an error if it cannot fulfil the request as specified, and MUST NOT issue a certificate with contents other than those requested.
+The server MUST return an error if it cannot fulfill the request as specified, and MUST NOT issue a certificate with contents other than those requested.
 If the server requires the request to be modified in a certain way, it should indicate the required changes using an appropriate error code and description.